 The Fluffy Duck has no weight in it and so expect some "bra creep".
 If "bra creep" becomes uncomfortable or annoying there is a light weight leisure form which can be worn, depending on the healing process, a few weeks after surgery.

-For those who have had a lumpectomy, there may be a need for a partial prosthesis, like the balance delta, depending on how much and where the breast tissue was removed from.
-The partial prosthesis, which is claimable from Medicare, provides symmetry on both sides and can be worn in a pocketed or non-pocketed bra.
+For those who have had a lump removed, or those with uneven breasts after surgery, there may be a need for a partial prosthesis, or balance shaper, depending on how much and where the breast tissue was removed from.
+The partial prosthesis, which is claimable from Medicare, if worn due to a breast cancer diagnosis, provides symmetry on both sides and can be worn in a pocketed or non-pocketed bra.

 We are asked all sorts of questions in the shop and on the phone and we are only too happy to spend time explaining the practicalities and ways in which we can support you.